Woife5/webapps-php-docker/README.md

 When the command is finished and the project was created sucessfully you can `exit` the terminal again.
 You should now see the symfony files within the "app" folder.

+You can now edit the files in the "app" folder and the changes should automatically be reflected in the docker container and the web server.

 You can now navigate to [localhost:3000](http://localhost:3000) to access your project.

 ## Starting the image